hn0629/hn0629/README.md

 - 👋 Hi, I’m Hoang Nguyen
 - 👀 I’m interested in Data Analyst
-- 🌱 I’m currently completing Thinkful's Data Analytics program that has helped me master Excel, SQL, Tableau, and Python, as well as helping me sharpen my statistical and analytical knowledge.
+- 🌱 I’m currently completing Data Analytics program that has helped me master Excel, SQL, Tableau, and Python, as well as helping me sharpen my statistical and analytical knowledge.
 I'm passionate about deriving real world insights from data.
 - 📫 How to reach me: harry.huy.nguyen@gmail.com

 <!---